Renew an Electrical Contractor License

 If you have ever been convicted of a felony or misdemeanor (other than a minor traffic violation) or pleaded guilty or no contest (resulting in a deferred adjudication) to any in-state, out-of-state or federal criminal offense, you must provide a completed Criminal History Questionnaire (PDF) along with your application materials.

-The department will conduct a criminal history background check, including fingerprinting, on all persons who apply for or renew a license.
+The department will conduct a criminal history background check on all persons who apply for or renew a license.
 Criminal convictions are reviewed on a case-by-case basis.
 Licenses may be denied based on the nature of the conviction and how long prior to the application the conviction occurred.
 Depending on your criminal history, a review can take from one to six weeks to complete.

 Individuals may request TDLR review their criminal background before actually applying for a license.
 TDLR uses the same process for this pre-application evaluation as the process described below.
 See the Criminal History Evaluation Letter page for more information.